Plans for reopening Truro following the first lockdown

 Temporary pedestrianisation of Boscawen Street, 11am – 3pm on Monday to Saturday, along with Pydar St, High Cross, King St, St Nicholas St, Lower Lemon St, Duke St and part of Quay St.

 All the other City Centre streets open to vehicles as usual.

 Buses continue to operate in Victoria Square.

 The Taxi rank on Boscawen Street is operating at the War Memorial and taxis can use Princes Street to pick up or drop off customers in the city centre and exit again via Princes Street.

 Marshals are positioned at the busiest areas around the city to help people to navigate their way around Truro and help with queueing for shops where necessary.

-- We have contacted delivery companies to advice them of the road closures.
+- We contacted delivery companies to advice them of the road closures.

 - A joint media release from Truro City Council, Visit Truro and Truro BID was issued in June.

 To implement the road closures in June we worked hard to understand the views of local businesses in a very short space of time.
-We appreciate that some businesses may be concerned about these temporarily measures.
-However we have to ensure that 2 metre social distancing guidelines can be followed to allow Truro to safely reopen and give people space to shop, eat and drink.
+We appreciate that some businesses have been concerned about these temporarily measures.
+However with businesses open we had to ensure that 2 metre social distancing guidelines could be followed to give people space to shop, eat and drink.